Alaricus/PolygonConstructor/README.md

 Features:

+* Can choose either a default canvas size or a custom one.
 * Can construct polygons by placing vertices.
 * Can close a polygon in progress by clicking on the starting vertex.
     (Only works if there are at least 3 existing vertices.)
+* Can delete a polygon in progress by right-clicking.
 * All constructed polygons will be autmatically converted to clockwise direction.
 * Vertices are color coded: convex ones are blue, concave ones are red.
 * Polygons are color coded: simple ones are blue, complex ones are res.